navin-nallapareddy/StoryRefiner/README.md

 - **Generate Test Scripts** &ndash; produces detailed test scripts that can be exported to Excel.
   Use the "Generate Test Scripts" button to run an advanced prompt that returns step-by-step test cases in JSON format, automatically rendered as a table with an option to export the results to Excel.
+This action relies on the scenarios produced by the most recent **Test & Risk Summary**.

 ## API Endpoints